-In the majority of cases, a posterior horn lateral meniscus root tear is associated with an ACL tear.
-In those circumstances, the root tear can be arthroscopically visualized from the anterolateral arthroscopic portal, and most of the work performed from the anteromedial portal.
-The 4.5mm DYONICS° Curved Incisor Plus Elite Shaver is ideal for preparing the root repair location.
-It is important to recognize that the lateral meniscal root attachment is only about 12mm posterior to the posterior aspect of the anterior root attachment, and 4-5mm posterior to the apex of the lateral tibial eminence.
-Therefore, this is much more easily accessed than the posterior horn medial meniscus root when an ACL is torn.
-Performing the lateral root repair prior to placing the ACL graft is recommended in order to access this root and easily reposition it.
-In most circumstances, the meniscal tissue can be accessed directly from the two anterior portals, although a small accessory lateral portal can be made after localization with an arthroscopy needle and using a grasper to deliver the meniscal tissue into a meniscal passing device, if necessary.
+In the majority of cases, a posterior horn lateral meniscus root tear is associated with an ACL tear.11 In those circumstances, the root tear can be arthroscopically visualised from the anterolateral arthroscopic portal, and most of the work performed from the anteromedial portal.
+The 4.5mm curved DYONICS6 INCISOR6 PLUS PLATINUM Blade can be used for preparing the root repair location.
+It is important to recognise that the lateral meniscal root attachment is only about 12mm posterior to the posterior aspect of the anterior root attachment, and 4.5mm posterior to the apex of the lateral tibial eminence.8 Therefore, this is much more easily accessed than the posterior horn medial meniscus root when an ACL is torn.
+Performing the lateral root repair prior to placing the ACL graft is recommended in order to access this root and easily reposition it; only after drilling the tibial tunnel for the ACL to avoid potentially drilling through the root repair sutures and disrupting the repair.
+In most circumstances, the meniscal can be made after localisation with an arthroscopy needle and using a grasper to deliver the meniscal tissue into a meniscal suture passing device, if necessary.